 What To Do If You Can’t Fix ‘The site is experiencing technical difficulties’ Error?

-If you are still can’t fix the ‘The site is experiencing technical difficulties’ error, then you can do the following things:
+If you still can’t fix the ‘The site is experiencing technical difficulties’ error, then you can do the following things:

-- You can contact your web hosting provider as sometimes the issue is with the web hosting server.
+- You can contact your web hosting provider, as sometimes the issue is with the web hosting server.
 If you are unable to fix the issue using the provided solutions, then the best solution is to contact the customer support of your hosting provider.

 - WordPress support forums are also a great platform to find solutions to almost every WordPress-related problem.
 It allows users to post questions and answers.

 - Apart from WordPress forums, there are other online forums where you can find solutions to various problems.
 Some of the great platforms are StackExchange, Reddit, StackOverflow, and Quora.

 - If you are not a user who can’t handle this much stuff, then you can approach a good WordPress developer.
 A developer can detect and fix the error without breaking your site.

 For WordPress users, the ‘The site is experiencing technical difficulties’ error can be very frustrating because, with this error, you can’t access your WordPress dashboard.